Last Updated: 4 february 2026

 The European Figure Skating Championships is an annual figure skating competition run under the auspices of the International Skating Union (ISU).
 It is the oldest of the four annual competitions organized by the Union (the others being the World Championships, the Four Continents and the World Junior Figure Skating Championships).

-Who will take part in the 2026 European Figure Skating Championships?
+Who will compete at the 2027 European Figure Skating Championships?

 - Italy